SyncfusionExamples/Getting-Started-Xamarin-Maps/README.md

 # Getting Started with Xamarin Maps

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Maps](https://help.syncfusion.com/xamarin/maps/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Maps](https://help.syncfusion.com/xamarin/maps/getting-started) control.
 The Xamarin.Forms Maps control provides a graphical representation of geographical data.
 It is used to represent the statistical data of a particular geographical area on earth by panning and zooming.
 The maps control supports enhanced data visualization with bubbles and labels using data bound to map.

 ## Syncfusion controls